Images shot on Fujicolor C200 in Yashica Electro 35 GSN

 If the Dragon Bridge bamboo raft business and Xing Ping town have both developed in the years I left, it should come as no surprise that Yangshuo itself has too.

-We are talking around a decade since I first went there to this time when I shot this roll of Fujicolor C200 though, and most places on Earth will have changed in that time.
+We are talking around a decade since I first went there to this time when I shot this inexpensive Fujicolor film though, and most places on Earth will have changed in that time.
 That said, not many will have changed as much as Yangshuo if we look over the last twenty or so years instead